brown-bird/Cookbook/AlgorithmDesignManual.md

 > Mathematical induction is usually the right way to verfy the correctness of a recursive or incremental insertion algorithm.

 Mathematical induction is a common use case for proving the correctness of summation formulae.

+#### Modeling the Problem

+Modeling is the art of formulating your application in terms of precisely described, well-understood problems.
+Most algorithms, however, are designed to work on rigorously defined abstract structures such as permutations, graphs, and sets.
+To exploit the algorithms literature, you must learn to describe your problem **abstractly**, in terms of *procedures on fundamental structures*.

+#### Combinatorial Objects

+**Permutations** - which are arrangements, or orderings, of items.
+Permutations are likely the object in question whenever your problem seeks an “arrangement,” “tour,” “ordering,” or “sequence.”

+**Subsets** - which represent selections from a set of items.Subsets are likely the object in question whenever your problem seeks a “cluster,” “collection,” “committee,” “group,” “packaging,” or “selection.”

+**Trees** – which represent hierarchical relationships between items.
+Trees are likely the object in question whenever your problem seeks a “hierarchy,” “dominance relationship,” “ancestor/descendant relationship,” or “taxonomy.”

+**Graphs** – which represent relationships between arbitrary pairs of objects.
+Graphs are likely the object in question whenever you seek a “network,” “circuit,” “web,” or “relationship.”**Points** – which represent locations in some geometric space.
+For example, the locations of McDonald’s restaurants can be described by points on a map/plane.
+Points are likely the object in question whenever your problems work on “sites,” “positions,” “data records,” or “locations.”

+**Polygons** – which represent regions in some geometric spaces.
+For example, the borders of a country can be described by a polygon on a map/plane.
+Polygons and polyhedra are likely the object in question whenever you are working on “shapes,” “regions,” “configurations,” or “boundaries.”

+**Strings** – which represent sequences of characters or patterns.
+For example, the names of students in a class can be represented by strings.
+Strings are likely the object in question whenever you are dealing with “text,” “charac- ters,” “patterns,” or “labels.”

+>Take-Home Lesson: Modeling your application in terms of well-defined struc- tures and algorithms is the most important single step towards a solution.